-Join the club to learn new skills, repair electrical equipment, or to simply spend your free time in a productive way!
+Join the club to learn new skills, repair your electrical equipment, or to simply spend your spare time productive!

-In this club, students get the opportunity to try their hand at repair works, problem diagnosis, car restauration and metalwork.
-Necessary skills like welding their own metal parts will be taught.
+In this club, students get the opportunity to try their hand at car repair works, problem diagnosis, car restoration and metalwork.
+Acquiring the necessary skills and knowledge, how to create your own metal parts and even reinforced welding skills will be taught.

-The club offers students a wide array of tools to help aid you in carrying out a successful project.
+The club offers students a wide array of tools to help execute the successful project in tech amateurs.
 These include the welding machine, drill, angle grinder, torque wrench, spring compressor, multimeter, hammers, sander, industrial fan, compressor, filers, car jack, and many more.

-This club is open to anyone looking to improve their programming or other IT skills.
-To achieve this, projects of various scale in which mentors then test the developed code are organised.
-Particular attention is paid to acquiring the skills needed in the industry.
+In this club like-minded students are gathering together, and it is also open to anyone looking to improve their programming or other IT skills.
+Multi-scale projects are organised to achieve the goal, in which the mentors are being invited to check the code.
+Particular attention has been paid to acquire the skills needed in the industry.

-Each student is free to choose the programming language they want to develop and use in their project.
-Club members are invited to share their experiences and discoveries so that they can improve both their IT skills and their knowledge.
+The choice of the programming language for its acquisition and project development depends on each individually.
+Club members are invited to share their experiences and discoveries with each other, so that they can together improve their skills and knowledge in IT scope.

-The aim of the Construction Mechanics Club is to expand students’ knowledge both within their study course on construction mechanics and outside of it.
+The aim of the Construction Mechanics Club is to expand students’ knowledge both within and outside their study course on construction.
 This is an opportunity for students to ask any unclear questions based on the topic.
-Since the very beginning, the goal of this club has been to not only create interest in construction mechanics, but also to use newly acquired knowledge in creating new technologies and in solving construction problems.
+Since the very beginning, the goal of this club has been to not only create interest in construction mechanics, but also to use newly acquired knowledge in creating new technologies to accelerate the solution of construction problems.
 The club format is designed to create a supportive environment in which senior students can advise and assist their newcomer peers.

-Of course, construction mechanics is not limited to the assigned calculation problems - every year sees an increase in different calculation and modelling programs.
-Because the university cannot adjust its study course at such speed, this club is an ideal insight into various new computer programmes in which knowledge of construction mechanics is applied.
+Of course, construction mechanics do not limit itself to the assigned calculation problems within the course of study – each year, there are only more various calculation and modelling programs.
+Because the university cannot adjust its study course at such speed, this club is an ideal insight into various new computer programs in which knowledge of construction mechanics is applied.